chenzhiwei/kubeflow-examples/mnist/README.md

 ```
 kubectl -n kubeflow patch service ambassador -p '{"spec": {"type": "NodePort"}}'
+kubectl -n kubeflow get service ambassador
 ```

-Use any username and password to login, such as `admin/admin`.
+Then you will find the NodePort and access it by NodePort, use any username and password to login, such as `admin/admin`.

 Create a PV in order to bring up a Jupyter NoteBook: